hubzaj/shop-server/README.md

 ## Background

-The main goal of this project was to create simple shop server application written in Golang with all automation test support.
+This project aimed to create a simple shop server application in Golang with robust automation test support.
-- API has been designed and implemented in [Gin framework](https://pkg.go.dev/github.com/gin-gonic/gin).
+- The API was built using the Gin framework](https://pkg.go.dev/github.com/gin-gonic/gin)
-- Component test framework was implemented in [testing](https://pkg.go.dev/testing).
+- component test framework was implemented with the [testing package](https://pkg.go.dev/testing)
-- Deployment configuration (Helm Charts for kubernetes deployment) was handled in a way to support on-demand testing approach.
+- Deployment configuration, managed through Helm Charts for Kubernetes deployment, was designed to support an on-demand testing approach
-- App has been dockerized and allows to work in container development environment (docker-compose).
+- The app is dockerized, allowing easy operation in a container development environment using docker-compose

-** **component-tests** - tests that are something between integration and unit tests.
+** **component-tests** are a hybrid between integration and unit tests.
-Those tests required app to being run to be able to send the requests the same as integration tests but all the shop service external calls are handled by stubs.
+They rely on the app being active to send requests, similar to integration tests.
+However, they handle all external calls to the shop service using stubs.
-Thanks to this, the tests are quick and facilitate the debugging of application source code.
-This enhancement improves and expedites development since these tests can be executed locally, similar to unit tests.
+This setup makes the tests fast and helps in debugging the application source code.
+This improvement speeds up development, allowing for local test execution, much like unit tests.

 ## Architecture